 Sleep apnea affects more than your sleeping patterns.
-It can have wide-ranging implication on your overall health.
+It can have wide-ranging implications for your overall health.
+Sleep apnea:

-- Sleep apnea affects your heart.
+- Affects your heart.
 Studies show sleep apnea increases your heart rate and blood pressure.
 77% of patients with hypertension have sleep apnea as well as 58% of patients with cardiac arrhythmias and 76% of the patients with congestive heart failure patients.

-- Sleep apnea puts stress on your brain.
+- Puts stress on your brain.
 65% of stroke patient has sleep apnea.

-- Sleep apnea puts you at high risk of type 2 diabetes.
+- Puts you at high risk of type 2 diabetes.
 86% of obese type 2 diabetic patients suffer from sleep apnea.

-- Sleep apnea causes mood disorder, anxiety, depression and memory loss.
+- Causes mood disorder, anxiety, depression and memory loss.
 People with depression are 5 times more likely to suffer from sleep apnea.

-- Sleep apnea causes sexual dysfunction.
+- Causes sexual dysfunction.
 40 to 64% of males with sleep apnea have ED (erectile dysfunction).

-- Sleep apnea causes fatigue and sleepiness and reduces your productivity.
+- Causes fatigue and sleepiness and reduces your productivity.
 Sleep deprivation slows down average reaction time by up to 30% and increases attention lapses by 150%.